gulzarshaikh/WellArchitected-Assessment/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Build on your own

+We designed the output files to be generated automatically, using GitHub Action.
+But if you want to build the content on a local machine, you absolutely can!

+* TODO: how, prerequisites etc.

+## Create custom output formats

+By default the content is generated into Markdown using templates in the `template` directory.
+To create your own output formats (like CSV), you can simply adapt the templates and restructure the content - it's just text.